Michigan Child Custody Lawyers

 - Children’s needs aren’t being met by a parent

 As common as these scenarios may seem, each scenario requires careful legal consideration.
-Our lawyers will take the time to fully understand the various changes in circumstances, assist in gathering appropriate documentation to support your claim, and thoroughly ensure that you are making the right call before we either file your motion or help defend the motion filed against you.
+Our child custody lawyers will take the time to fully understand the various changes in circumstances, assist in gathering appropriate documentation to support your claim, and thoroughly ensure that you are making the right call before we either file your motion or help defend the motion filed against you.

 How to Change Existing Child Custody Orders

 An existing child custody order in Michigan remains in effect until or unless it is changed at a later time.
 That means these orders are not permanent.
-There may come a time when a change is needed with a custody order, in which case you will need to take specific steps.
+There may come a time when a change is needed with a child custody order, in which case you will need to take specific steps.

 We always recommend that you try and get the other parent to agree with the change.
 If both parents are agreeable to the change, this makes the process much easier as we can simply draft a stipulated order.